codewithbala/codingExerciseThomas/README.md

 9. Write a program to check if two strings are anagrams.

 10. Write a program to count the number of vowels in a string.

+11. Write a program to reverse an integer.

+12. Write a program to check if an integer is a palindrome.

+13. Write a program to find the sum of digits of an integer.

+14. Write a program to print the factors of a number.

+15. Write a program to find the largest element in an array.